gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ### In-Class Presentations:

-> For class on Wednesday October 9, you and your partner will give a
+> For class on Thursday, October 15, you and your partner will give a
 > short presentation for the class in which you describe the problem,
 > discuss any interesting obstacles of problems you encountered in
 > coding the model and how you fixed them (or why you couldn???t fix